gameiro/image-describer-ai/README.md

 2. Set up the `client_secrets.json` file.
 3. Update environment variables or use default values in the script.

+## Deployment to Google Cloud Run

+To automatically deploy this Python script as a containerized application on Google Cloud Run directly from your GitHub repository, follow these steps:

+1. **Prepare your GitHub repository:**

+   Ensure your GitHub repository contains the necessary files:
+   - Dockerfile: Configured to build your Python script and dependencies into a Docker container.
+   - Required configuration files (if any).
+   - Service account key files (if necessary and handled securely).

+2. **Set up Cloud Run and Cloud Build:**

+   - Open the Google Cloud Console.
+   - Enable the necessary APIs: Cloud Build, Cloud Run, and Container Registry.
+   - Set up the Cloud Run service manually or through the Cloud Console to configure settings like authentication, memory, CPU, etc.
+   - Configure Cloud Build triggers:
+     - Go to Cloud Build > Triggers.
+     - Click "Connect Repository" and select your GitHub repository.
+     - Configure trigger settings (e.g., branch, tag, trigger type, build configuration file path).

+3. **Configure build settings:**

+   - Create a cloudbuild.yaml file in your repository to define the build steps.
+   - Include build steps to build the Docker image, push it to Container Registry, and deploy to Cloud Run.

+4. **Trigger deployment:**

+   - Commit and push changes to your GitHub repository.
+   - Cloud Build automatically detects changes based on the configured trigger and initiates the build and deployment process.

+Remember to ensure your script handles secrets and sensitive information securely.
+Also, verify that your Cloud Run service account has the necessary permissions to interact with Google Drive, Vertex AI, and other required GCP services.

+This process involves setting up continuous deployment with Cloud Build triggers, which automatically builds and deploys changes from your GitHub repository to Cloud Run.

+For more detailed instructions or troubleshooting, refer to the Cloud Run and Cloud Build documentation.

 ## License

 This project is licensed under the [MIT License](LICENSE).